mcylmz/windows_wsl2_udp_forwarder/README.md

 To solve this, I built this Python UDP forwarder.
 It captures the LiDAR’s UDP packets on Windows and relays them into WSL2 in real time, allowing ROS 2 nodes inside WSL2 to consume the measurements as if they were received natively.
 This design provides a simple, user‑space solution that requires no admin privileges, custom routes, or Windows firewall hacks, and is reliable enough for continuous LiDAR data streams.

+I tested this code using Benewake LiDARs, and it successfully forwarded their UDP measurement streams into WSL2 for ROS 2 processing.

 ## How it works

 ```mermaid